savras/Pluralsight.Geospatial.Mapping/README.md

 # Useful commands
 Convert Shapefile to GeoJSON: ogr2ogr -f GeoJSON districts.json resources/STE11aAust.shp
-If the above doesn't work, go here: https://ogre.adc4gis.com/.
 The above works for me.
 Extract all contents of the ESRI Shape file to the same folder for ogr2ogr to process.
+Start ogr2ogr from the installation folder
+F:\Program Files\GDAL\bin\gdal.
+Add the location F:\Program Files\GDAL\bin\; to the System Path environment variable.
+If it doesn't work, go here: http://www.mapshaper.org/.